 Factors That Affect Damage Amounts

 The amount of money that you can collect depends upon a number of factors:

-- Legal Representation: Plaintiffs who retained a lawyer tended to collect nearly three times as much as those who did not.
+- Legal Representation: Plaintiffs who retain a lawyer tend to collect significantly more, often nearly three times more, than those who did not.

-- Negotiation: Plaintiffs who rejected the first offer and continued to negotiate can expect to receive a higher settlement amount received nearly three times as much as those who accepted the first offer.
+- Negotiation: Plaintiffs who rejected the first offer and continued to negotiate can expect to receive a higher settlement amount than those who accept the first offer.

 - Injuries: Plaintiffs tend to receive more in damages for more severe injuries.
-Also, “hard” injuries that are measurable via x-rays or other diagnostics tend to receive more money.
+Also, injuries that are clear and measurable, such as via x-rays or other diagnostics, tend to receive more money.

-Another significant factor is any policy limits that apply to the defendant’s insurance coverage.
+Another significant factor is the insurance policy limits that apply to the defendant.
 The insurance company is not going to voluntarily offer more than the policy limit.
 Negotiation is usually necessary to get what you truly deserve.

 Though not unheard of, it is actually very rare for personal injury cases to go to trial.
-In fact, only about 4% or 5% of personal injury cases are actually tried to conclusoin before a jury.
-The vast majority, approximately two-thirds, end up settling out of court or before the jury reaches a verdict.
+In fact, statistics show that only about 4% or 5% of personal injury cases are actually tried to conclusoin before a jury.
+The vast majority end up settling out of court or before the jury reaches a verdict.

 Bringing a personal injury case is generally a time-consuming process, but your patience is likely to be rewarded.
 In addition to the improved chance of a payout, it can be easier to go through the process with an attorney to guide you.
 Contact a personal injury lawyer in Trenton, NJ from Davis & Brusca for more information.